Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/time-zones.md

 ```

-### When the conversion using different rules happen:
+### When the conversion using different rules happen

 ```text
 SELECT timezone()